rijaluddina/ai.message/README.md

-[ai.message](https://rjlddna.netlify.app/) is a simple template that provides minimal settings for using the AI ​​API so that it can be used properly.
+[ai.message](https://rjlddna.netlify.app/) is a simple template that provides minimal settings for using the [`Groq ​​API`](https://console.groq.com/docs/quickstart) so that it can be used properly.

 ## Getting Started